 The Chief Gate Judge organises and supervises the work of the gate judges.
-He designates the gates each will supervise and places them in position.
-At the end of the first run and the end of the race he collects the gate judges' control cards and delivers them to the Referee.
+The Chief Gate Judge designates the gates each will supervise and places them in position.
+At the end of the first run and the end of the race, the Chief Gate Judge collects the gate judges' control cards and delivers them to the Referee.

-He distributes, in good time, the material that is needed (control card, pencil, start list, etc.) to each gate judge and is prepared to offer assistance either to help keep the spectators off the competition course or to help maintain the course, etc. He makes sure that the numbering and the marking of the gates is completed within the required time.
+The Chief Gate Judge distributes, in good time, the material that is needed (control card, pencil, start list, etc.) to each gate judge and is prepared to offer assistance either to help keep the spectators off the competition course or to help maintain the course, etc. The Chief Gate Judge make sure that the numbering and the marking of the gates is completed within the required time.